MF366-Coding/LonelySurvival/README.md

 Copyright (C) 2023  MF366
 ```

-**You're a kid who is home alone and there's a kill that wants to kill you.**
+**You're a kid who is home alone and there's a killer that wants to kill you.**

 ## How to play
 Defend yourself in this psychological horror game.
 You can use weapons, shields and much more to defend yourself from the killer.